sheerun/facebook-search/README.md

 # Facebook Search

-Allows for an advanced filtering of Facebook Grups posts
+Chrome Extension for easy filtering filtering of Facebook grups posts.

+## Installation

+Install extension from [Chrome Store](https://chrome.google.com/webstore/detail/facebook-search/acablmnboplljgpnncnmdnndjofkldmk) or build it from this repository.

 ## Building